LVMark: Robust Watermark for Latent Video Diffusion Models: Abstract

 \section{Abstract}

 Rapid advancements in video diffusion models have enabled the creation of realistic videos, raising concerns about unauthorized use and driving the demand for techniques to protect model ownership.
-Existing watermarking methods, while effective for image diffusion models, do not account for temporal consistency, leading to degraded video quality and reduced robustness against video distortions.
-To address this issue, we introduce LVMark, a novel watermarking method for video diffusion models.
-We propose a new watermark decoder tailored for generated videos by learning the consistency between adjacent frames.
-It ensures accurate message decoding, even under malicious attacks, by combining the low-frequency components of the 3D wavelet domain with the RGB features of the video.
-Additionally, our approach minimizes video quality degradation by embedding watermark messages in layers with minimal impact on visual appearance using an importance-based weight modulation strategy.
+Existing watermarking methods suffer from two key limitations: they overlook temporal consistency due to conventional watermark decoders and degrade the visual quality of the generated videos.
+To address these issues, we introduce a robust watermarking method for latent video diffusion models named Latent Video Diffusion Watermarking (LVMark).
+We propose a novel watermark decoder tailored for generated videos by learning the consistency between adjacent frames.
+It ensures accurate message decoding, even under malicious attacks, by combining the low-frequency components of the three-dimensional wavelet domain with the color features of the video.
+Additionally, we train a latent decoder to maintain the visual fidelity of the generated video.
+Watermarks are embedded into layers with minimal impact on visual appearance using an importance-based weight modulation strategy.
 We optimize both the watermark decoder and the latent decoder of diffusion model, effectively balancing the trade-off between visual quality and bit accuracy.
-Our experiments show that our method embeds invisible watermarks into video diffusion models, ensuring robust decoding accuracy with 512-bit capacity, even under video distortions.
+Our experiments show that our method embeds invisible watermarks into video diffusion models, ensuring robust decoding accuracy with 512-bit capacity, even under distortions.